Frontend Development Introduction for AI Era

 }// main.js - import module

-import { add, subtract } from './math.js'; // named import
+import { add, subtract } from './math.js'; // import functions

 console.log(add(1, 2)); // 3

-console.log(subtract(2, 3)); // -1Main differences between the two systems:
+console.log(subtract(2, 3)); // -1Main differences between these two systems:

 In Node.js, CommonJS is used by default.
-To use ES Modules, add "type": "module" in your package.json.
+If you want to use ES Modules, add a "type": "module" field in your package.json.

 TypeScript vs JavaScript

-// JavaScript: no type checking
+// JavaScript: no type check

 function add(a, b) {